eastern purple coneflower

 Description

-Eastern purple coneflower is an erect, 20 to 48 tall, perennial forb that rises on one to a few stems from a short, vertical rootstock and fibrous roots.
+Eastern purple coneflower is an exotic, erect, 20 to 48 tall, perennial forb that rises on one to a few stems from a short, vertical rootstock and fibrous roots.

 The stems are erect or ascending, usually brownish-green, round, finely ridged, and branched or unbranched.
 The are sometimes hairless but are usually sparsely to moderately covered with stiff, appressed to ascending, 1 32to 1 16 long hairs.